 Hi, I’m Yonatan Levy

-Over the last decade, as a product leader, user-experience expert, and entrepreneur, I came to realize that everyone is creative, but that some people can access their creative thinking more easily than others.
-My own experience has taught me that there’s no mystery to tapping into “the creative zone,” no magical formula needed: it’s simply a matter of fostering the right circumstances for creativity to flourish.
+Over the last decade, as a product leader, user-experience expert, and entrepreneur, I came to realize that everyone is creative, and that some people can access their creative thinking more easily than others.
+My own experience has taught me that there’s no mystery to tapping into “the creative zone,” no magical formula needed: it’s simply a matter of practice in fostering the right circumstances for creativity to flourish.

-In all product leadership positions that I’ve held, no matter my specific role or title, research into invention and problem solving is always fundamental to my work.
+In all product leadership positions that I’ve held, no matter my specific role or title, research into invention and problem solving has always been fundamental to my work.
 The thinking process is something that we all can experience for ourselves, but we can’t always follow why sometimes we get good results while we miserably fail other attempts — which is why I strive to describe my findings in clear, simple language that’s accessible to everyone.

 My introduction to creative thinking and problem solving first began while I was a fine arts student, well before I entered the high-tech world.
 In art school, I continually faced creative challenges that were immensely time consuming and demanding.
 Short assignment deadlines often lit a fire under me, and having my work constantly (and relentlessly) critiqued by renowned contemporary artists only fueled those flames.
 For four long years, each of my artistic assignments was a “problem,” and I had to call on my own creativity to “solve” it.

 By the time I graduated, I had figured out that traditional art was limiting my ability to reach large audiences quickly and independently.
 I wanted to explore a whole new canvas — the Internet — and was increasingly interested in the “new art” of delivering meaningful digital products and services into the hands of huge audiences.
-That’s what led me to launch my first tech start-up in 2007, which focused on detecting and analyzing online trends.
+This led me to launch my first start-up in 2007, which focused on detecting and analyzing online trends.